 What is heirs’ property?

-In the Lowcountry, heirs’ property (HP) is mostly rural land owned by African Americans who either purchased or were deeded land after the Civil War.
-Historically, HP owners were routinely denied access to the legal system; could not afford to pay for legal services, and didn’t understand or trust the legal system.
-As a result, much of this land was passed down through the generations without the benefit of a written Will, or the Will was not probated within the 10 years required by SC law to make it valid – so the land became heirs’ property.
-Often the family members didn’t know that.
+In the Lowcountry, heirs’ property (HP) is mostly rural land owned by African Americans who either purchased or were deeded land following Emancipation.
+At some point in the land’s ownership, it was passed down without a written Will – or was not legally probated within the 10 years required by SC law to make it valid – so the land became heirs’ property.

-Heirs’ property is land owned “in common” (known as tenants in common) by multiple heirs, who own a percentage of the whole property (not a “piece”) – regardless of whether they live on the land; pay the taxes or have never set foot on the land.
+Heirs’ property is land owned “in common” (known as tenants in common) by multiple heirs, who own a percentage of the whole property (not a “piece”) – regardless of whether they live on the land; pay the taxes or don’t, or have never set foot on the land.

 Why is this a risky way to own land?

 Heirs’ property ownership is risky because the land can be easily lost.
-Any heir can force a sale of the property in the courts – OR can sell his/her percentage of ownership to another who can force a sale of the entire property in the courts.
+Any heir can force a sale of the property in the courts – OR can sell his/her percentage of ownership to another (outside of the family) who can force a sale of the entire property in the courts.

 What should you do?

-If you own HP located in one of the seven counties we serve (Beaufort, Berkeley, Charleston, Colleton, Dorchester, Georgetown and Jasper) – please call the Center at: (843) 745-7055 and make an appointment to sit down with one of our attorneys for one hour of FREE “Advice and Counsel” and get answers to your questions about your particular HP issues.
+Call the Center if you think you own heirs’ property at (843) 745-7055 to make an appointment to meet with one of our attorneys for one hour of FREE “Advice and Counsel” to get answers to your questions about your particular HP issues.

-REMEMBER – An “oral” Will is not the same as a “written” Will.
-You must have your Last Will and Testament properly drafted by an attorney – in writing and witnessed – to be considered a legal document, and you must probate that will and estate within 10 years of the death of that individual in SC.
+REMEMBER – An “oral” Will is not a “written” Will.
+You must have your Last Will and Testament properly drafted by an attorney – signed and witnessed – to be considered a legal document, and you must probate that will and estate within 10 years of the death of that individual in SC.